sjb3d/caldera/docs/path_tracer.md

 This page has more information about the `trace` app that is part of the [caldera](https://github.com/sjb3d/caldera) project of Vulkan and rust experiments.

-The `trace` app is a path tracer that makes use of Vulkan ray tracing extensions.
+The `trace` app is a spectral path tracer that makes use of Vulkan ray tracing extensions.

 ## Features